kishorerajan777/Complaint-Management-System-main/README.md

 # Complaint-Management-System

-A Complaint Management System built using Python and Django (Indian Oil Corporation Limited (IOCL) internship project)
+A Complaint Management System built using Python and Django .

 ## How to setup?
 1. Install `Python 3.8.9`